0install/docs/docs/specifications/catalog.md

 $ 0install run --command=0publish http://0install.de/feeds/ZeroInstall_Tools.xml feeds/*.xml --catalog=catalog.xml --xmlsign
 ```

+!!! note
-Note: A catalog generated like this points to the locations the feeds originally came from, not the local XML files on your disk.
+    A catalog generated like this points to the locations the feeds originally came from, not the local XML files on your disk.

 # Usage